solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control.md

 This means a transaction at least must cost the sum of `requested_cu * base_cu_price` for all of its write-locked addresses.

-This results in filtering out existing crowded subset of transaction waiting for block inclusion with market-rate priority fee quickly while other transactions are processed for block inclusion.
+This results in pricing out crowded subset of transactions waiting for block inclusion, while allowing other transactions to be processed for block inclusion.

 This rate-limiting gets enforced, only when the cluster deemed to be congested.
 Also, those increased `cu_price` will be decreased